 While some health conditions may lead to disturbed sleep in the second trimester, these sleeping positions can help you attain the needed rest.
 Read on to learn about the causes for disturbed sleep in the second trimester, some tips that may help you sleep better, the best sleeping positions, and some sleep positions you should avoid for a safe and uneventful pregnancy.

-Reasons For Your Bad Night’s Sleep in Second Trimester
+Reasons For Lack Of Sleep In The Second Trimester

 While your second trimester may be the honeymoon phase of pregnancy, you’re bound to have a few minor sleep issues.
 You may suffer from: